isc-projects/bind9/doc/arm/reference.rst

    deny-answer-addresses { 192.0.2.0/24; } except-from { "example.net"; };
    deny-answer-aliases { "example.net"; };

-If an external attacker lets a web browser in your local network look up an IPv4 address of "attacker.example.com", the attacker's DNS server would return a response like this:
+If an external attacker let a web browser in the local network look up an IPv4 address of "attacker.example.com", the attacker's DNS server would return a response like this: